ikamalagrahari/ikamalagrahari/README.md

 - 🌐 Website: https://webxkamal.vercel.app/

 **Interests**
-- 👩‍💻 Passionate about MERN Stack development & UI/UX Designing and AI & Data Science.
+- 👩‍💻 Passionate about Full Stack development & Data Science.
 - 📚 Enjoy learning new programming languages and technologies.
 - 🎮 When not coding, I'm watching movies/webseries, traveling, or lost in a good book.